tkojima0107/llvm_docker/README.md

 This repository also has images for OpenMP offloading with AMD GPU.
 In each image, [ROCm toolkit](https://rocmdocs.amd.com/en/latest/) is installed.

+LLVM 15 or later versions changed the default compiler driver for OpenMP offloading to `openmp-new-driver`.
+The new driver no longer needs bitcode library built from the llvm source tree.
+Instead, the new driver requires ROCm device library for linking.
+Thus, the Dockerfile for the versions later than LLVM 15 does not build the bitcode library.
+However, LLVM 15 can still use the legacy driver by specifying `-fno-openmp-new-driver` option so that building the bitcode library is kept in its image.

+### Known issues with LLVM 15-18
+If multiple and different GPUs are installed in the host machine, the OpenMP offloading library might regards compiled binary as an incompatible one even if specifying the correct GPU architecture.
+It can be solved by setting `ROCR_VISIBLE_DEVICES` environment variable to show only the target GPU to the library.

+This issue does not occur with LLVM in ROCm developed by AMD.
+LLVM 19 seems to have fixed this issue.

 ### Usage Example
 For running a container,
 ```